hewison-chris/agora-cl-docs/website/docs/getting-started.md

 <HeaderBadgesWidget commaDelimitedContributors="Clarin,Mick" />

-[Prysm](https://github.com/prysmaticlabs/prysm) is an [Ethereum](https://ethereum.org/en/developers/docs/intro-to-ethereum/) [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) client written in [Go](https://golang.org).
-You can use Prysm to participate in Ethereum's [decentralized economy](https://ethereum.org/en/developers/docs/web2-vs-web3/) by [running a node](./install/install-with-script.md) and, if you have [32 ETH to stake](https://ethereum.org/en/staking/), a [validator](./install/install-with-script.md#step-6-run-a-validator-using-prysm).
+[Agora-cl](https://github.com/prysmaticlabs/prysm) is an [Ethereum](https://ethereum.org/en/developers/docs/intro-to-ethereum/) [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) client written in [Go](https://golang.org).
+You can use Agora-cl to participate in Ethereum's [decentralized economy](https://ethereum.org/en/developers/docs/web2-vs-web3/) by [running a node](./install/install-with-script.md) and, if you have [32 ETH to stake](https://ethereum.org/en/staking/), a [validator](./install/install-with-script.md#step-6-run-a-validator-using-prysm).
 If you're new to Ethereum, you may enjoy our beginner-friendly [Nodes and networks](./concepts/nodes-networks.md) explainer.

-The following table of contents provides a descriptive overview of Prysm's documentation:
+The following table of contents provides a descriptive overview of Agora-cl's documentation:

 <div class='panel'>
-<a href='install/install-with-script'>Quickstart: Run a node and (optionally) stake ETH using Prysm</a>
+<a href='install/install-with-script'>Quickstart: Run a node and (optionally) stake ETH using Agora-cl</a>
-<p><strong>New Prysm users</strong> can follow this guidance to get started with Prysm.</p>
+<p><strong>New Agora-cl users</strong> can follow this guidance to get started with Agora-cl.</p>
 </div>
 <div class='panel'>
 <a href='prepare-for-merge'>Prepare for The Merge</a>
-<p><strong>Current Prysm users</strong> can follow this guidance to prepare their nodes and validators for <a href='https://ethereum.org/en/upgrades/merge/'>The Merge</a>, an ongoing event that transitions Ethereum from proof-of-work to proof-of-stake.</p>
+<p><strong>Current Agora-cl users</strong> can follow this guidance to prepare their nodes and validators for <a href='https://ethereum.org/en/upgrades/merge/'>The Merge</a>, an ongoing event that transitions Ethereum from proof-of-work to proof-of-stake.</p>
 </div>
 <div class='panel'>
 <a href='security-best-practices'>Security best practices</a>
 <p>Learn how to <strong>minimize risk</strong> as a validator.
-The guidelines provided in this document are client-agnostic (they apply to Prysm and other clients, too).</p>
+The guidelines provided in this document are client-agnostic (they apply to Agora-cl and other clients, too).</p>
 </div>
 <div class='panel'>
 <a href='prysm-usage/parameters'>Command-line options</a>
-<p>Learn how to configure Prysm's beacon node client, validator client, and more through its <strong>command-line interface</strong>.</p>
+<p>Learn how to configure Agora-cl's beacon node client, validator client, and more through its <strong>command-line interface</strong>.</p>
 </div>
 <div class='panel'>
 <a href='troubleshooting/issues-errors'>Troubleshooting</a>